Which Airlines Still Offer First Class from Australia?

 Unfortunately, British Airways First Class reward availability to and from Sydney is very limited.
 While British Airways reserves reward seats for its own Executive Club members in the other three cabins, this guarantee does not extend to First Class.

-As a general rule, your best chances of booking a seat are booking either 355 days or less than a month prior to departure.
+As a general rule, your best chances of booking a seat are booking either 355 days or less than a month before departure.

 If there is availability, you could book a seat using Qantas points, British Airways Avios or any other Oneworld frequent flyer program.